-&lt;sup>3 The performance rights vesting on 30 June 2023 did not meet the required performance measurement hurdles for the rights to vest and/or be exercised.
+2The performance rights vesting on 30 June 2024 did not meet the required performance measurement hurdles for the rights to vest and/or be exercised.
+Accordingly, the performance rights expired on the vesting date.

-&lt;sup>4 The performance metric for vesting of the above Class K performance rights is the achievement of a minimum \$100,000,000 in consolidated group revenue in any 12 month rolling period within the performance period.
+3 The performance metric for vesting of the above Class K performance rights is the achievement of a minimum \$100,000,000 in consolidated group revenue in any 12 month rolling period within the performance period.